 The precise nature of the relationship between the Sextons of the lower Shannon region of Thomand and the Sextons of Cork and Cavan has also yet to be determined but it is possible that these branches came about as a result of the political turbulence of the 17th century when the old gaelic systems were well and truly ripped apart with the consequent displacement of tens of thousands of people from their former ancestral locations.

-As with most things in life, there is, however, an alternative theory.
-There may, in fact, have been three quite separate foundation stories for the three main Sexton ‘clans’ (Lower Shannon Sextons, Cavan Sextons/Tackneys and Cork Sextons).
+As we have noted in passing above, there may, in fact, have been three quite separate foundation stories for the three main Sexton ‘clans’ (Lower Shannon Sextons, Cavan Sextons/Tackneys and Cork Sextons).
 The three groups may have had three quite separate unrelated ancesters – all coincidentally known as Seasnán.
 This is not at all implausible.
 It is well known for instance that there are a number of quite distinct and unrelated Murphy families and O’Donoghue families.